etnt/qai/README.md

 ```

 So in the example below we search for Movies with an IMDB rating around 8,
-a story containing: "bank robber" and the genre should be "Drama.
+a story containing: "bank robber" and the genre should be "Drama".

 Not that the first time we run the program it will create and populate
 the Chroma DB, which will take some time.
 After that each search will be